 We have created a guidance document for businesses which covers the following:

 The government has put in place measures to support businesses affected by the virus.
-There are grants and loans available as part of this package, please use the following links for more information:

 If you’re a local business owner you can also contact our South and Vale Business Support team.